briardew/codas/README.md

     ```

 2. Define the **reference** run directory (`$CLONEDIR`).
 Your run will be a
     copy (i.e., clone) of the run in this directory.
-For example, for StratChem experiments,
+For example, for carbon experiments, use
-    use
     ```
-    setenv CLONEDIR /discover/nobackup/bweir/GEOS/runs/sage_ana
-    ```

-    For carbon experiments, use
-    ```
-    setenv CLONEDIR /discover/nobackup/projects/gmao/geos_carb_dev/bweir/runs/carbon-ng_ana
+    setenv CLONEDIR /discover/nobackup/bweir/GEOS/runs/carbon-ng_ana
     ```
     Note: The variable `$CLONEDIR` must point to the directory referenced in the `codas_run.j`
     script, not a symbolic link.